paymentscanada/api-toolkit/README.md

 * [swagger-oas](swagger-oas): A collection of swagger/openAPI specifications for APIs available on our developer portal.

 ## Additional Documentation:
-Additional documentation in regards to Payments Canada APIs can be found on the developer portal: https://developer.payments.ca/
+Additional documentation related to Payments Canada APIs can be found on the developer portal: https://developer.payments.ca/

 ## License
 The Payments Canada API Samples are released under the MIT License.